MozeBaltyk/Rkub/README.md

 ```

 ## Roadmap
 milestones:
-- To deploy some stuff
+* Improve collection to run as true collection
-- More install customization and options
+* Ansible Execution-Env
-- To add bootstrap with ArgoCD
+* More install customization and options
-- HA masters with kubevip
+* To add bootstrap with ArgoCD
-- Github Workflows / Release
+* HA masters with kubevip

 Improvment:
-- Add a option to chooce by url mode or airgap mode
+* Add a option to chooce by url mode or airgap mode

 # Special thanks to 📢

 * Clemenko, for the idea [Clemenko/rke_airgap_install](https://github.com/clemenko/rke_airgap_install/blob/main/air_gap_all_the_things.sh).

 * Alex Ellis, for its [Arkade project](https://github.com/alexellis/arkade).
 I cannot live without anymore.

 ## Github sources